canuse/majsoul-record-parser/README.md

 The `parseFromBase64(Filename)` in `majsoul.parser` can decode the base64 protobuf majsoul record into readable format.

 Useful tile count and analyze functions can be found in `majsoul.reasoner`

+## Declaration

+This project is just for learning and practising purpose, and I am **not** interested in cheating script or majsoul server hacking.

+If you want to use this project for those illegal usages, that would be **at your own risk**.